26 Cents

-"26 Cents", also written as "26¢", is the debut song of the Canadian country music group The Wilkinsons.
-Written by group member Steve Wilkinson along with William Wallace, it was released in June 1998 as the first single from their album Nothing but Love.
-The song reached number 1 on the RPM Country Tracks chart in August 1998 and number 3 on the U.S. Billboard Hot Country Singles & Tracks chart.
+"26 Cents", also written as "26¢", is the debut single of the Canadian country music group the Wilkinsons.
+Written by group member Steve Wilkinson and William Wallace, it was released in June 1998 as the first single from their album Nothing but Love.
+The song reached number one on the RPM Country Tracks chart in August 1998 and number 3 on the U.S. Billboard Hot Country Singles & Tracks chart.
 It was named both Society of Composers, Authors and Music Publishers of Canada (SOCAN) Song of the Year and Single of the Year at the 1999 Canadian Country Music Association Awards.

 Content

-The song is about a girl who just turned 18 and is moving away to her own place.
-The song's title comes from the "penny for your thoughts, a quarter for the call" her mother gives her before she leaves.
+The song is about a girl who has just turned 18 and is moving away to her own place.
+The song's title comes from the "penny for your thoughts, a quarter for the call" that her mother gives her before she leaves.

 Music video

 The music video was directed by Jim Shea and premiered in mid-1998.